WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 * `SparkSubmitOperator`
 * `SparkSubmitHook`
 * `Sensor` - waits for a certain time, file, database row, S3 key, etc.
+* `SqlSensor` - runs a sql statement until a criteria is met; it will keep trying while sql returns no row, or if the first cell is one of the following values: `(0, '0', '')`
 * `S3FileTransferOperator`
+* `ShortCircuitOperator` - derived from the Python operator, the workflow continues only if a condition is met, otherwise the workflow "short circuits" and downstream tasks are skipped.
+Any downstream tasks are marked as a state of "skipped".
+If the condition is True, downstream tasks proceed as normal.
+Useful if you have heavy tasks that you want to skip to save compute resources

 #### When to split out multiple operators